U.S. justices watch their language as they consider profane trademarks

 “That’s a strange thing for us to do, isn’t it?”
 Kagan asked.

-Justice Neil Gorsuch followed a similar line of questioning, wondering whether the U.S. Patent and Trademark Office’s decisions on which trademarks to grant that feature offensive words are based on “the flip of a coin.”
+Justice Neil Gorsuch followed a similar line of questioning, wondering whether the trademark office’s decisions on which trademarks to grant that feature offensive words are based on “the flip of the coin.”

 “I don’t want to go through the examples.
 I really don’t want to do that,” Gorsuch added, steering clear of any profanities.